“Please fill out my survey, but only if it’s a 9 or 10.”

 We suggest you evaluate three common approaches for calculating your NPS: counting all responses, averaging all responses, and the “waterfall” method.

-Regardless of the approach you use, just remember your process and methodology needs to remain consistent when you analyze your survey results.
+Regardless of your approach, just remember your process and methodology needs to remain consistent when you analyze your survey results.

 Educating your customers on how Net Promoter works, what the categories are, and what the score means is another example of how companies can inadvertently boost their score.